Recognition Programs

 The Department of Forestry and Fire Management has a number of recognition programs to honor and acknowledge those working throughout Arizona to promote and achieve sustainable urban forests.
 Communities, stakeholders and residents are encouraged to submit nominations for recognition.

-The 2023 Urban and Community Forestry Awards Call for Nominations are Now Open!
+The 2024 Urban and Community Forestry Awards Call for Nominations is Closed

 ![]() |